 We don’t get those unreasonable requests from her anymore.

 #3.
-Don’t deferred rental property maintenance if it’s going to cost you more in the long run
+Don’t deferred maintenance if it Costs More in Long run

 I’ve had tenants in properties in which I know the property is torn up, and the tenant is doing most of the tearing up.